The 6-strand braid group is CAT(0): Proof of the main theorem

-\end{enumerate} \end{lem} \begin{proof} When $n=6$, by Lemma~\ref{lem: coconsecutive} we know that the corank of a turning face contains at least $2$ consecutive integers.
+When $n=6$, by Lemma~\ref{lem: coconsecutive} we know that the corank of a turning face contains at least $2$ consecutive integers.
 Since the rank of $X$ is equal to $4$, we conclude that $F$ is either a vertex or an edge.
 Using duality, we can restrict to the cases where $F$ is a vertex of rank $1$ or $2$, or an edge of rank $\{1,2\}$ or $\{1,4\}$.
-In these cases it is not hard to see that the cases listed are the only ones which allow for a pair of adjacent vertices failing modularity, in view of Lemma~\ref{lem: modular do not turn}. \end{proof}
+In these cases it is not hard to see that the cases listed are the only ones which allow for a pair of adjacent vertices failing modularity, in view of Lemmata~\ref{lem: modular do not turn} and \ref{lem: modularity and convex hull}.
+Once we have listed all possible cases, we observe (again by inspection) that each turning face contains a dominant vertex.

+Let us look at one example more closely; it is typical in the sense that in all the cases the argument is essentially the same.

+Suppose that the turning face is a vertex of rank 1.
+Then, up to symmetry, it is either the vertex of subcase (1a), that is the partition $\{\{2,4\},\{1\},\{3\},\{5\},\{6\}\}$, or the vertex $\{\{2,5\},\{1\},\{3\},\{4\},\{6\}\}$.
+In the former case we can indeed find two vertices adjacent to our vertex which fail modularity.
+In the latter it is impossible: the lattice interval between that vertex $v$ and the maximal element $1$ is isomorphic to the product of two copies of the lattice $NCP_3$.
+As a consequence, no two vertices adjacent to $v$ can fail modularity, since the way $NCP_3$ embeds into $S(V)$ preserves meets and joins. \end{proof}

 When $F$ is a face in $X$ and $i \in U_n$, let $F_i \subseteq U_n$ denote the smallest subset of $U_n$ that appears as a block in a vertex of $F$ and that contains $i$ properly.
 If the set of such subsets is empty we set $F_i = U_n$.